Health Care Guide Information

 • Frequent High-grade fever

-• The patient will drop blood pressure (hypotension)
+• The patient will experience a drop in blood pressure (hypotension)

 • High pulse rate (tachycardia)